DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Marketing-Plan.md

 - **3.1 Brand & Author Context** – David Radulovich’s relationship to Perazzi, role of Al Kondak.
 - **3.2 Campaign Vision – “A Perazzi Experience”** – Vision statement and key storytelling motifs.
 - **3.3 The Perazzi Narrative (TCN Content Strategy)** – Purpose, four-phase narrative arc, and core messages.
-- **3.4 The Perazzi Invitational – The Stage for Prestige** – Purpose, structure, integration with TCN, and psychological outcomes.
+- **3.4 The Perazzi Invitational (invite-only tournament) – The Stage for Prestige** – Purpose, structure, integration with TCN, and psychological outcomes.
-- **3.5 Winner’s Bespoke Build – The Emotional Apex** – Concept, strategic importance, and storytelling integration.
+- **3.5 Winner’s Bespoke Build (bespoke build experience) – The Emotional Apex** – Concept, strategic importance, and storytelling integration.
-- **3.6 “Aspirant Series” Demo Gun – Connecting Viewers to the Brand** – Concept, dealer value, and retention mechanics.
+- **3.6 “Aspirant Series” Demo Gun Program (dealer demo guns) – Connecting Viewers to the Brand** – Concept, dealer value, and retention mechanics.
 - **3.7 Evidence & Strategic Rationale (“The Evidence”)** – Challenges reframed, segment-phase mapping, and why the approach succeeds.
 - **3.8 Conclusion – A Legacy Waiting to Be Lived** – Summary of strategic necessity and alignment with Perazzi’s ethos.
 - **4. Edge Cases, Exceptions, and Caveats** – Scope limitations and explicit non-coverage.